teresko/palladium/README.md

  This gives you an option to replace the default  [repository](https://github.com/teresko/palladium/blob/master/src/Palladium/Repository/Identity.php), if you want to alter or replace parts of persistence abstraction&nbsp;layer.
 As for logger - the recommended approach is to use [Monolog](https://packagist.org/packages/monolog/monolog), but it would work with any compatible logging&nbsp;system.

-The default repository also comes with functionality for adding **custom identity types** and data mappers, that are used for either your or the built-in itentity types.
-For usage details see %TODO% secion.
+The default repository also comes with functionality for adding **custom identity types** and data mappers, that are used for either your or the built-in identity types.
+For usage details see %TODO% section.

 #### Optional parameters